dannygale/workspace-tool/README.md

 - **List workspaces**: View all existing workspaces
 - **Git integration**: Use as `git ws` subcommand for seamless git workflow
 - **Tab completion**: Smart tab completion for commands and workspace names in both Bash and Zsh
+- **Location independent**: Works from any directory within the git repository

 ## Installation